Our Essential Services

 - certificate of registration for companies you own or have owned outside of Sweden

-If applying for the visa for the first time, you will need to start the process by submitting everything to the Swedish embassy or consulate in your country of origin.
+If you are applying for the visa for the first time, you will need to start the process by submitting everything to the Swedish embassy or consulate in your country of origin.
 The visa cost will be the same as a regular work permit: 2,000 SEK (200 USD).
 The wait time, however, will be about 10–15 months.

-When you receive your self-employment visa, it should be valid for two years unless you stated you needed a shorter duration.
+Your self-employment visa should be valid for two years, unless you stated you needed a shorter duration.
 After the two years, the migration agency will need to verify the following:

 - applicant is still able to support themselves and their dependents;